Reversing Type 2 Diabetes with Nutritional Ketosis

 What does the term "diabetes reversal" mean?

 It is our expectation that the majority of our patients will remain in the non-diabetic range after 1 and then 2 years off all diabetes medications other than metformin.
 If we achieve this goal, we will have laid the foundation to revise the basic treatment paradigm for type 2 diabetes.
-You can track our results here.
+You can follow our progress and Virta's research on type 2 diabetes reversal and other metabolic disorders by visiting our research page.

 * We highlighted the word “most” above because there are no absolutes in medical care.
 We are often asked if everyone we treat has to stay in nutritional ketosis long term to keep their type 2 diabetes at bay.
 The correct answer is “no”; some people can maintain their diabetes reversal without appreciable levels of circulating ketones.
 But they are a minority of the many people we treat, and we are committed to helping each patient chart a personalized course.
 For the majority, however, particularly those who start with the greatest degree of insulin resistance, nutritional ketosis remains a powerful and necessary tool to reverse this heretofore progressive disease.